sunfounder/rascam/doc/example_readme.md

 3. Press "s" to start your calibration
 4. Separately rotate 360°along x, y, and z in a slow way.
 5. Press Ctrl + c to exit the calibration.

+## If you want to know how to use functions and program.
+Please read the rascam_api.md,PWM.md and ADC.md